JeffersonLab/E2SAR/README.md

 ## Scapy

 Scapy scripts are provided for sniffing/validating and generating various kinds of UDP packets.
 See this [folder](scripts/scapy/) for details.
-Make sure Scapy is installed (`pip install scapy`) and for most tasks the scripts must be run as root (bot for sending and sniffing).
+Make sure Scapy is installed (`pip install scapy`) and for most tasks the scripts must be run as root (both for sending and sniffing).

 More details on the use can be found in the [wiki](https://github.com/JeffersonLab/E2SAR/wiki/Code-and-Binaries).

 ## Dealing with SSL certificate validation

-UDPLBd implements gRPC over TLS to support channel privacy.
+UDPLBd implements gRPC over TLS to support channel privacy and server authentication.
 Only server-side certificate for UDPLBd is required - the code does not rely on SSL client-side authentication.
-For testing You can generate UDPLBd certificate as follows:
+For testing you can generate UDPLBd certificate as follows:

 ```bash
 $ openssl req -x509 -newkey rsa:4096 -keyout udplbd/etc/server_key.pem -out udplbd/etc/server_cert.pem -sha256 -days 365 -nodes -subj "/CN=cpnode/subjectAltName=IP:192.168.0.3" -nodes